 Impulse Purchases Gone Wrong

 Chihuahuas are small, they are cute, and they seem like easy chihuahuas to take care of.
 That combination leads a lot of people to get one on impulse without doing any real research about the breed.
 Then reality hits hard.
 The chihuahua barks constantly at every noise.
 It nips at visitors who try to pick it up.
 It absolutely refuses to be housetrained in the winter because it hates going outside in the cold and rain.
+For more detail, see the ASPCA adoptable dogs near you.
+For more detail, see the AKC Chihuahua breed health guide.

 The low purchase price of Chihuahuas also contributes to impulse decisions.
 When someone can buy a puppy for a hundred dollars at a flea market, the barrier to getting one is dangerously low.
 That same low cost can make it easier for people to justify giving the chihuahua up later.